ingiehong/StackGPS/README.md

 	3. Multi-resolution image adaptation (done in v1.1)
 	4. Plots for fit
 	5. Automatic image header reading - for dimension/channel/XYZ spacing information etc.
-	6. Option to use a subvolume of reference image.
+	6. Option to use a subvolume of the reference image.
+        7. Support for multi-channel image registration (done in v1.2)

 **Updates**:
+        v1.2
+        -Added batch registration mode
+        -Added demo scripts and more documentation.

 	v1.1
 	-Added 3D-to-3D registration